-Course Objectives: On successful completion of this course, students will be able to: 1.
-Integrate conceptual understandings of strategic management with advanced specialist knowledge in the field of sport integrity and ethics; 2.
-Utilise cross disciplinary knowledge to analyse the scale and scope of illegal, corrupt, and antisocial conduct in sport, 3.
-Evaluate the nature of illegal, corrupt, and anti-social conduct in sport, and how it threatens the credibility and integrity of sport; 4.
-Exemplify independent judgement when interrogating the causes and consequences of these practices; 5.
-Exhibit the application of legal and ethical principles to decision making processes when dealing with integrity issues in sport; 6.
-Design and justify strategic initiatives involving structural, cultural, and operational change enabling sporting enterprises to adopt practices which focus on integrity and use it as a tool for creating additional public value; 7.
-Contribute to the organisation and delivery of quality sport experiences through dynamic 21st Century work-teams that operate within ethical frames that highlight personal accountability, social responsibility, participant satisfaction, and public value.
-8. Communicate complex knowledge about sport integrity issues in general and responsible social behaviour in particular, in coherent and accessible ways to a range of specialis and non-specialist audiences.
+Course Objectives: On successful completion of this course, students will be able to:

+1. Integrate conceptual understandings of strategic management with advanced specialist knowledge utilising cross disciplinary knowledge to analyse the scale and scope of illegal, corrupt, and anti-social conduct in the field of sport integrity and ethics;

+2. Assess the nature of illegal, corrupt, and anti-social conduct in sport by exemplifying independent judgement when interrogating the causes and consequences of these practices and how it threatens the credibility and integrity of sport;

+3. Exhibit the application of legal and ethical principles to decision making processes when dealing with integrity issues in sport;

+4. Design and justify strategic initiatives involving structural, cultural, and operational change enabling sporting enterprises to adopt practices which focus on integrity and use it as a tool for a eating additional public value; and,

+5. Communicate complex knowledge about sport integrity issues in general and responsible social behaviour in particular, in coherent and accessible ways to a range of specialist and non-specialist audiences.